Top Rehab Myths to Dispel

 A common myth surrounding drug treatment is that addicts will have to go through the withdrawal process cold turkey.
 No matter what substance you are addicted to, there are physical and psychological symptoms of withdrawal that can be uncomfortable and painful.

 Despite that, inpatient drug rehabs feature medical detoxification services that will help minimize withdrawal symptoms and make the process more tolerable.
-These detox programs are held in safe and secure environments and feature around the clock supervision.
+These detox programs are held in safe and secure environments and feature around-the-clock supervision.

-Medical detox programs feature medication therapy, nutrition therapy, and may also have other interventions that will help the individual regain their physical and mental health for a smoother transition into intensive drug treatment.
+Medical detox programs feature medication therapy, and nutrition therapy, and may also have other interventions that will help the individual regain their physical and mental health for a smoother transition into intensive drug treatment.

 Myth #4: I Haven’t Hit Bottom Yet